 Dancers who look for integrative, holistic, alternative, and functional approaches should never feel shameful or invalidated by their experiences.
 But it is important to understand what is involved.

 Integrative- Holistic- Alternative- Functional- what is it?

 Most functional medicine practitioners (also referred to as integrative or alternative practitioners) hold licenses and degrees (like MD for a medical doctor and even RD for a Registered Dietitian), which reflect the use of evidence-based practices.
 But additionally, functional medicine practitioners utilize non-science-based practices in their care.
 The Cleveland Clinic, a well-known center for functional medicine explains that “the foundation of functional medicine is the use of food as a first-line therapy” and [functional medicine] “uses a holistic approach to treat chronic disease, with a focus on nutrition.”

-Terms like “functional,” “integrative,” “holistic,” and “alternative” seem to be interchangeable–and can be nothing more than descriptive terms for otherwise harmless advice.
-I previously discussed what a holistic approach looks like in the realm of nutrition for dancers.
-And I know of some great individuals who offer very helpful advice to dancers about building balance into their lives.
+In regard to food and nutrition, terms like “functional,” “integrative,” “holistic,” and “alternative” seem to be interchangeable–and can be nothing more than descriptive terms for otherwise harmless advice.
+I previously discussed what a holistic approach looks like in regard to nutrition for dancers.
+And I know of great individuals who offer very helpful advice to dancers about building balance in their lives.

 What does the research say?

 The American Academy of Family Physicians (AAFP) utilizes a team for Continuing Professional Development (COCPD) to oversee provider organizations applying for continuing education credits and certifications.
 In 2018, the COCPD conducted a literature review on functional medicine, and based on this review, determined that “there wasn’t sufficient evidence to award credit to activities and sessions on the topic.”
 And not only was there insufficient evidence to support the use of functional medicine in family medicine but “in some cases, [COCPD] determined the claims being made to be potentially dangerous.”